-Metro last submitted a Title VI Program Update to the FTA on September 30, 2013.
-On November 6, 2013, the FTA's sent Metro a Letter of Concurrence informing Metro that our Title VI Program Update, submitted on September 30, 2013, met the requirements set out in the FTA Title VI Circular, 4702.1B.
-Our next Title VI Program Update is due on November 15, 2016.
-This date conforms to the traditional three-year cycle.
+Metro last submitted a Title VI Program Update to the FTA on November 17, 2016.
+On December 6, 2017, FTA sent Metro a Letter of Concurrence informing Metro that Metro's submitted Title VI Program Update met the requirements set out in the FTA Title VI Circular, 4702.1B.
+Metro's next Title VI Program Update is due on November 1, 2019.

-Metro has completed a draft Title VI Program Update that incorporates all of the requirements set forth in the FTA Circular 4702.1B.
-There are twelve thirteen requirements under Title VI that Metro must report on:
+Metro will submit a Title VI Program Update that incorporates all of the requirements set forth in the FTA Circular 4702.1B.
+There are twelve requirements under Title VI that Metro must report which different departments assist is compiling:

-- 1. The provision of notice to beneficiaries of their civil rights; - 2.
-The existence of complaint procedures and a complaint form; - 3.
-A list of all transit-related complaints, investigations, or lawsuits; - 4.
-A Public Participation Plan; - 5.
-A Language Assistance Plan; - 6.
-Minority representation on planning and advisory committees; - 7.
-The provision of assistance to and monitoring of subrecipients; - 8.
-Equity evaluations relating to the site and location of facilities; - 9.
-Service standards and system-wide service policies; - 10.
-The collection and reporting on demographic data; - 11.
-The requirement to monitor transit service; and - 12.
-The requirement to evaluate service and fare changes: - 13.
-Provide documentation of Metro's board approval on 2016 Title VI Program, once program is approved by Metro's Board of Directors
+- 1. The notice to beneficiaries of their civil rights under Title VI; (Marketing) - 2.
+The development of complaint procedures and a complaint form; (Civil Rights) - 3.
+A list of all transit-related complaints, investigations, or lawsuits;(Civil Rights) - 4.
+A Public Participation Plan; (Communications, Community Relations) - 5.
+A Limited English Proficiency (LEP) Four-Factor Analysis and Language Assistance Plan; (Civil Rights, Executive Office of Strategic Initiatives, Marketing) - 6.
+Report on minority representation on planning & advisory committees; (Multiple) - 7.
+The provision of assistance to and monitoring of subrecipients; (Civil Rights) - 8.
+Equity evaluations relating to the site and location of facilities; (Real Estate) - 9.
+Service standards and system-wide service policies; (Service Development & Scheduling) - 10.
+The collection and reporting on demographic data; (Executive Office of Strategic Initiatives) - 11.
+The requirement to monitor transit service; and (Service Development & Scheduling) - 12.
+The requirement to evaluate service and fare changes following Board adopted policies (Multiple) - 13.
+Board approval of the Title VI Program (Civil Rights)